marcusoftnet/marcusoftnet.github.io/_posts/2006-11-02-snow-in-sweden.md

 Maybe if the busses have had winter tires on, or all other vehicles for tonight).

-Anyway, this gets us each year and i am not expecting any co-workers until 10 o'clock today.
+Anyway, this gets us each year and I am not expecting any co-workers until 10 o'clock today.